 Only crap marketers mistake stereotypes for segments - Mark Ritson

-If you don’t know your audience, you don’t know what strategies to apply.
+If you don’t know your audience, you don’t know what strategies to apply, your type of content to write for them (for instance is evergreen content more suitable than other types of content?)
 Here are some effective steps you could take to know your audience and set the right directions:

 - Do your research: use tools and a qualified team to generate insightful information.